straightdave/presley/README.md

 run -bind '127.0.0.1' -port 4567
 ```

->you can stop listening loop by hitting 'Ctrl-C' in PowerShell session.
+>you can stop listening loop by hitting 'Ctrl-C' in PowerShell session or just close it simply.

-But currently you have to wait for the next request catch to stop the listening loop since http listening blocks.
+# Contribute
-It will get improved (hopefully) in the short future.
+Please please use and feedback!